 - Confirm by clicking on the Reset Settings button, which will show up in a small confirmation dialog box.

 After the reset is over, relaunch the Chrome browser.
-Visit any website, and you should be able to see the images loading properly.
+Visit any website, and you should be able to see the images loading correctly.

 So, these are the various techniques that you can implement to troubleshoot the issue of images not loading on the Chrome browser on your computer.